chandruvfx/SGTK_maya_publish_hooks/README.md

 An Maya custom publisher hooks for mesh and camera.
 The publisher sucsess only after all the validations passes in a Shot level.

+<ins>collector.py</ins>

+ Collects all the cameras and meshes in the maya files.

  <ins>publishmesh.py and publishcamera.py </ins>

-Collects all the cameras and meshes in the maya files and automatically convert the alembic of the root group node into the published path and made a entry in the Shotgrid.
+Automatically convert the alembic of the root group node into the published path and made a entry in the Shotgrid.
 This scripts also includes a maya string attribute in the root of group node and assigns the starting frame of the maya playblack to that attribute.
+In later Maya loads, the alembic offset values are reconfigured to fit to the Maya playback start frame.

 <ins>tk-maya-loader2.py</ins>